Supporting clients through decades of market,

 From the days when the economy relied on orange groves and herds of cattle to becoming the No. 1 tourist destination in the United States, Central Florida has relied on the help of Fishback Dominick.
 We will carry on giving the advice and counsel necessary for the community we love to continue growing and evolving into a hub for business and hospitality.

-From a single hard-working Kentucky lawyer, to a world-class firm with top-rated attorneys, Fishback Dominick will always fight diligently for its clients – all the while maintaining a culture of personal relationships that has sustained the firm through the last 84 years.
+From a single hard-working Kentucky lawyer, to a world-class firm with top-rated attorneys, Fishback Dominick will always fight diligently for its clients – all the while maintaining a culture of personal relationships that has sustained the firm for more than 80 years.